-6 Steps to Take if Your Business Loan Application was Declined
+What to Do If Your Business Loan Application Was Declined

 1. Determine Why You Were Denied

 If your application for a business loan was rejected, it doesn’t mean you can never apply for a loan again.
 Many business owners apply for a loan, only to get declined and have to apply again in the future.
 But before you start the loan process again, you should ask the lender why your application was denied.

 Perhaps they wanted you to submit more collateral.
 Or, maybe they aren’t willing to extend credit to businesses with less than two years of operating history.
 Another issue may have been your debt to income ratio.
 Hopefully, they’ll be able to fully explain the red flags that led them to decline your application.

 Once you understand the lender’s requirements, wait until you meet all these standards before starting the loan application process again.
 That way, you can increase the chance that your loan application will be approved.

 2. Improve Your Credit Scores

 Do you know what your business credit score is?
 In addition to personal credit scores, lenders also evaluate business credit history when deciding whether to grant a loan.
 They do this because by reviewing your personal and business credit scores, they can get a clear picture of your finances.

 Studies show that many small business owners are unfamiliar with their scores.
 Just like a personal FICO score, your business credit score rates your firm’s credit based on factors like payment history.
 Improve it by applying for credit cards in the firm’s name and working with vendors who report payments.
 Avoid funding your business through personal loans, which don’t contribute to your business credit history.